Algorithmic aspects of immersibility and embeddability: Computing all smoothings of a PL manifold

+We start by fixing a subdivision of the $m$-simplex such that for each $0 \leq k \leq m$ there is a pure $m$-dimensional subcomplex $U_k \subset \Delta^m$ such that: \begin{itemize} \item $U_k$ deformation retracts to the $k$-skeleton of $\Delta^m$. \item $U_k$ is invariant under permutations of the vertices of $\Delta^m$. \item $U_k$ is contained in the interior of $U_{k+1}$. \end{itemize} An example of such a subdivision of $\Delta^2$ is illustrated in Figure~\ref{thefig}.
+We write

-We then inductively construct all possible smoothings first away from the $(m-1)$-skeleton of $M$ (that is, on those $V_\sigma$ corresponding to $m$-simplices $\sigma$ of $M$), then away from the $(m-2)$-skeleton, and so on.
-At each step each subsequent representative will be encoded via a smooth map from a further subdivision to $\mathbb{R}^N$.
-Once we have filled in the neighborhoods of vertices, we have generated representatives of all possible smoothings.
+We then construct all possible smoothings of $M$ by induction on $k$: first we construct all possible smoothings of $V_0$, then extend them to $V_1$ in all possible ways, and so on.
+At each step each representative will be encoded via a smooth map from a further subdivision to $\mathbb{R}^N$, for some fixed $N \geq 2m+1$.
+Once we have extended to $V_m=M$, we have generated representatives of all possible smoothings.
+The base case is clear: since there is a unique smooth structure on a compact PL disk, we can choose an arbitrary smooth map $V_0 \to \mathbb R^N$.

-Write $V_k=\bigcup_{\dim \sigma>m-k} V_\sigma$ for the part of $M'$ away from the $(m-k)$-skeleton of $M$.
-Suppose we have defined a particular smoothing on $V_k$.
-Then the $k$th step of the induction proceeds as follows, for every $(m-k)$-simplex $\sigma$ of $M$: \begin{enumerate} \item Determine whether the map on $V_k \cap V_\sigma$ is diffeomorphic to the standard cylinder $S^{k-1} \times D^{m-k}$.
-If it isn't, then the smoothing does not extend. \item If the smoothing extends, we extend it by iterating over all possible piecewise polynomial smooth maps until we find one that works. \item Finally, for every exotic $k$-sphere, we glue in a $D^k \times D^{m-k}$ which modifies the smoothing on $V_\sigma$ by that $k$-sphere.
-This entails a further subdivision of $V_\sigma$. \end{enumerate}
+Now suppose we have defined a smoothing $f_{k-1}:V_{k-1} \to \mathbb R^N$.
+Then the $k$th step of the induction proceeds as follows, for every $k$-simplex $\sigma$ of $M$: \begin{enumerate} \item Determine whether the map on $\partial V_{k-1} \cap \sigma$ is diffeomorphic to the standard $(k-1)$-sphere.
+If it isn't, then the smoothing does not extend to $\sigma$. \item If the smoothing extends, we extend it over $\sigma$ by iterating over all possible piecewise polynomial smooth maps until we find one that works.
+The result is a smoothing of $V_{k-1} \cup M^k$: that is, it is both a $C^1$ embedding of an $m$-manifold with boundary when restricted to $V_{k-1}$ and a $C^1$ embedding of a $k$-manifold when restricted to the interior of each $k$-simplex. \item For every exotic $k$-sphere, we surger in a $D^k$ which modifies the smoothing on $\sigma \setminus V_{k-1}$ by that $k$-sphere.
+That is, we cut out a (subdivided) simplex of $\sigma \setminus V_{k-1}$ and glue in an exotic sphere missing a simplex, with a cylindrical ``neck'' making a $C^1$ connection between them.
+Thinking of this as a map from $\sigma$ entails a further subdivision. \item For every smoothing of $V_{k-1} \cup M^k$ thus generated, the stability of smoothing theory guarantees that there is a unique smooth structure extending it over $V_k$, which deformation retracts to $V_{k-1} \cup M^k$.
+We construct such an extension by exhaustive search. \end{enumerate}